 - 6. Connect one end of a UTP cable into each Balun's RJ-45 modular jack.
-To carry the video signal, these cables must carry a wire pair pinned to RJ-45 Pins 7 and 8.
-To carry the left audio signal, the cables must carry a pair pinned to Pins 3 and 6.
-To carrythe right audio signal, the cables must carry a pair pinned to Pins 1 and 2. - 7.
+To carry the first video signal, these cables must carry a wire pair pinned to RJ-45 Pins 7 and 8.
+To carry the second video signal, the cables must carry a pair pinned to Pins 1 and 2.
+To carry the first audio signal, the cables must carry a pair pinned to Pins 4 and 5.
+To carrythe second audio signal, the cables must carry a pair pinned to Pins 3 and 6. - 7.
 Plug the other end of each UTP cable into the appropriate video wall outlet or patch panel.
 When this is done, a complete cabling circuit should run between the two baluns, as shown in Figure 3-2 below.